 MD2B Connect Physician ID # 56

 Where will this rotation take place: This combined inpatient and outpatient hands-on rotation will take place in Chicago, Illinois.
-This rotation is also available as a telemedicine rotation (the preceptor has specifically created a teaching method for the telemedicine rotation).
+This rotation is also available as a tele-rotation or telemedicine rotation.
+For more information, please visit our tele-rotation page.

 Hours: Monday to Friday 7:30 AM to 6 PM

 What you will do: You will be under the supervision of a board-certified gastroenterologist.
 He is actively involved in the education of internal medicine residents at the Advocate Illinois Masonic Medical Center.
 He holds hospital appointments at Advocate Illinois Masonic Medical Center and Presence Saint Joseph Hospital.
 Although this is a combined outpatient/inpatient experience, most of your time will be spent in the preceptor's office.
 Several times a month, you will accompany the preceptor to the Advocate Illinois Masonic Medical Center for rounds.